wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-thing.md

 }
 ```

-The structure of the data inside *thing*Data will depend upon the classification being used and will be established by convention. **These conventions will ultimately be established by your web of trust.**
+The structure of the data inside *thing*Data will depend upon the classification being used and will be established by convention. **These conventions will ultimately be managed by your web of trust, and will be as simple or as complex as they need to be.**

 The word will be packaged into an event using kind 9902 or 39902 as follows: